HypothesisWorks/hypothesis/HypothesisWorks.github.io/_posts/2016-05-26-exploring-voting-with-hypothesis.md

 There are a lot of other interesting properties of voting systems to explore, but this is an article about Hypothesis rather than one about voting, so I'll stop here.
-However the intersted reader might want to try to build on this to:
+However the interested reader might want to try to build on this to:

 1. Find an election which has a [Condorcet Cycle](https://en.wikipedia.org/wiki/Voting_paradox)